darkobits/formation/packages/formation/src/components/Form/README.md

 ### Concepts and Limitations

-1. An object is always modeled using the form component.
-Arrays are always modeled using the form group component.
+1. An object is always modeled using the **form** component.
+Arrays are always modeled using the **form group** component.
 2. Form groups may only have forms as direct descendants.
+In other words, Formation can only model _collections of objects_.
 2. The top-level of a nested form structure must always be a form.
 Consequently, the root level of your model data must be an object.
 3. The entire nested form is submitted at once; it is not possible to submit individual child forms.
-4. The form component delegates model values and configuration data by matching object keys to control names.
-The form group component delegates model values and configuration data to child forms by matching array indexes to their position in the DOM.
+4. The form component delegates model values and configuration data by matching **object keys** to **control names**.
+The form group component delegates model values and configuration data to child forms by matching **array indexes** to their **position in the DOM**.

 ### Example